 This rather obscure term is meant to describe the psychological result of too carefully following your investments.
 The investor’s goal should be to buy low and sell high.
-Myopic loss aversion causes us to do the opposite.
+Myopic loss aversion causes us to do the opposite, remember about the myopic loss aversion.

 Professors Richard Thaler, Amos Tversky, and Daniel Kahneman where pioneers in the study Behavioral Economics a discipline based on the study of the impact of emotion on investment decisions.
 They found in a 1997 study that, subjects were far more likely to invest in the safer option when feedback was given more frequently.
 Unfortunately, the safer investment also generated lower returns over the long haul, decreasing your portfolio’s ability to deal with inflation, and increasing the chance that the retiree will outlive his money.